-Thousands of women undergo breast augmentation surgery each year and many of these patients will require a revision surgery.
-The most common reason to have a second breast implant revision surgery is to change the size of the implant – with most patients electing to go larger in size.
-Dr.Bruno minimizes breast implant revisions for this reason by using 3D imaging before surgery so that patients can visualize the size of their implants before actually undergoing the procedure.
+Thousands of women undergo breast augmentation surgery each year and many of these patients will require revision surgery.
+The most common reason to have a second breast implant revision surgery is to change the size of the implant – with most Beverly Hills patients electing to go larger in size.
+William Bruno, MD Medical Group, Inc. minimizes breast implant revisions for this reason by using 3D imaging before surgery so that patients can visualize the size of their implants before actually undergoing the procedure.

 Another common reason to need a revision would be to treat a condition known as capsular contracture.
 This basically refers to hard scar tissue which can form around the breast implant causing the implant to become distorted and firm.
 This occurs in about 10% of all patients undergoing breast augmentation.
 It is known to occur more commonly in breast implants inserted through the areolar incision as well as implants placed above the muscle (subglandular).
 For this reason, Dr. Bruno prefers to insert implants under the muscle (subpectoral) and most often through the breast crease or inframammary incision.
 Some breast implants which have been placed in front of the pectoral muscle need to be converted to a subpectoral position to reduce the chance of recurrence of hard scar tissue.
 Furthermore, the texture of the breast implant may need to changed to reduce the incidence of hard scar tissue formation.
 Breast implant revision surgery can also be diminished through the use of prophylactic vitamin E as well as other prescription medications.
 Finally, capsular contracture can also be prevented through the use of a special funnel which allows the breast implant to be inserted without contacting the surgeon’s gloves thereby minimizing any contamination of the implant.
 Besides size requests, capsular contracture is the main reason for needing a breast implant revision surgery.